iSEE-Laboratory/Continual-AQA/README.md

 Official PyTorch implementation of paper "Continual Action Assessment via Task-Consistent Score-Discriminative Feature Distribution Modeling" (TCSVT 2024).
 [[ArXiv]](https://arxiv.org/abs/2309.17105)

-The preprocessed datasets, code and checkpoints will be available soon.

 if you have any question, feel free to contact us.

 **Contact:** yuanmingli527@gmail.com / liym266@mail2.sysu.edu.cn